 Burn Calories with These Interval Training Moves

 Try this training routine for weight loss and improved muscle strength.
-It’s a barefoot workout that uses higher-intensity interval cross-training exercises to burn calories from fat cells while adding sculpted muscle tone to your body – all while strengthening your heart and lungs.
+It’s a barefoot workout that uses higher-intensity interval cross-training exercises to burn calories from fat cells while adding sculpted muscle tone to your body and strengthening your circulation and lungs.

 Being barefoot can help you become healthier – and a barefoot workout has unique advantages.

-In particular, doing speed drills without shoes (such as in beach sand, on a lawn, or even on your living room carpet) can help strengthen your core muscles, legs, and feet.
+In particular, doing speed drills without shoes (such as on beach sand, on a lawn, or even on your living room carpet) can help strengthen your core muscles, legs, and feet.

-Additional Sources on Cross-Training Exercises and Moving Barefoot in Beach Sand:
+Additional Sources on Cross-Training Exercises and Moving Barefoot: